sara-sabr/ITStrategy/_pages/en/building-enabling-directorate.md

 - All teams within the directorate have synchronize sprints
 - Representatives from each enabling team within the enabling directorate meet prior to the synchronized sprint planning for the director to set direcorate level priorities
-- During the synchonrized sprint planning meetings ensure directorate level prioties are broken down into manageable tasks
+- During the synchronized sprint planning meetings ensure directorate level priorities are broken down into manageable tasks

 ##### Engaging the Enabling Teams